Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 # Resources

-The Resources that are used by an Ed-Fi REST API are compositions of entities, attributes, and associations.
+The Resources that are used by an Ed-Fi API are compositions of entities, attributes, and associations.
 Resources are domain aggregates that have been identified from the Ed-Fi Unifying Data Model (UDM) according to the principles of Domain-Driven Design (DDD).
 Use cases and events in the domain typically